 Often children are overly nervous or unable to cooperate for the dental care that they need.
 The goal of sedation dentistry is to complete the necessary dental work while making the experience as positive as possible for the child.
-Our pediatric dentists have completed an additional 2 years of training.
+Our pediatric dentists have completed an additional two years of training.

-A large part of this additional residency training is how to competently and safely administer use of nitrous oxide and perform oral conscious sedation.
-During this residency pediatric dentists also learn how to navigate hospitals and become qualified to perform procedures while working with an Anesthesia Provider.
-Our Dentists are also required to take continuing professional education courses each year to learn the latest techniques, procedures and processes of sedation dentistry as guided by the American Academy of Pediatric Dentistry.
+A large part of this additional training is how to competently, safely administer the use of nitrous oxide, and perform oral conscious sedation.
+During this residency, pediatric dentists learn to navigate hospitals and become qualified to perform procedures while working with an Anesthesia Provider.
+Our dentists are required to take continuing professional education courses each year to learn the latest techniques, procedures, and processes of sedation dentistry as guided by the American Academy of Pediatric Dentistry.

-Oral Conscience Sedation
+Oral Conscious Sedation

 The last option for sedation would be to schedule an appointment with a hospital or a surgical center for a general anesthetic.
 If this option is used, the patient will be fully unconscious for the duration of the dental procedure.
-As pediatric dental specialists, each of our doctors are authorized to practice hospital dentistry at several locations in the Bangor area.
+As pediatric dental specialists, each of our doctors is authorized to practice hospital dentistry at several locations in the Bangor area.